nwthomas/programming-resources/tips/alumni-tips.md

 - "There is a balance to everything.
 The curriculum is a marathon, not a sprint." - Nando Theessen

 - "Have enough money on the side to last not only the entire program but also a few months after.
-You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen.
+You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen

 ### Self-Doubt

+- "Developers probably use only 20% of a language's features every day.
+Don't psych yourself - if you're using 20% of the language, you're probably on par with most other developers out there working, and you can look up the other 80%." - Ryan Boris

 - “Coding 9-5 daily is grueling.
 Some people really enjoy it.
 But for myself personally, I was starting to burn out about 4 months in.
 The more I learned, the more I realized I'm not great at coding, and my self-confidence tanked quite a bit in the process.
 If you do find yourself in the same situation, don't worry.
 Coding has a such demanding learning curve (more so when you get into more complex stuff later on), so don't lose heart.
 A lot of people (if not most) went through a similar experience in my cohort.” - Henry Kim